Acren/AutoSettings-Docs/docs/settings.md

 # Audio Levels

 **Audio levels** are a common way to use custom settings in Auto Settings.
-The plugin itself does not treat audio levels differently to any other setting, so you should add a setting to your project for each audio level and have them modify the **Sound Classes** in your project.
+The plugin itself does not treat audio levels differently to any other setting, so the correct way to use them is to add a setting to your project for each audio level and have them modify the **Sound Classes** in your project.

 A working setup with multiple audio levels is implemented in the [example project](/example-project), though the following steps describe how to set one up from scratch:

 1. Create a **Sound Class** asset for the new audio level
 2. If applicable, set up parent or child Sound Classes.
 For example, if the new audio level is for **Sound Effects**, you may want to add the new **Sound Effect Sound Class** as a child of a **Master Sound Class** that you have already.
+This means the master volume will affect the sound effects.

 	![Image](/images/soundclasses.png)